ContextVM/ts-sdk/docs/ctxvm-draft-spec.md

 ### Main Actors

-There are four main actors in this workflow:
+There are three main actors in this workflow:

-- **Providers**: Entities running MCP server(s), operating behind a Nostr public key
-- **Servers**: MCP servers exposing capabilities, operated by a provider
+- **Servers**: MCP servers exposing capabilities, operated by a provider using a public key
 - **Relays**: Core part of Nostr protocol that allows communication between clients and servers
 - **Clients**: MCP or Nostr clients that discover and consume capabilities from servers